Federal Criminal Defense in South Carolina: Frequently Asked Questions

 Answers to the Most Common Questions About Federal Charges, Investigations, and Court Proceedings

 If you’re under federal investigation or already facing charges in South Carolina, you probably have urgent questions.
 Federal court is very different from state court — from how cases begin, to how prosecutors build them, to how sentencing works.
-This page answers the questions our clients ask most.
+This page answers the most frequently asked questions from our clients.

 Have a specific concern?
 Contact us for a Free Consultation.

-Federal court has very different rules and procedures from state courts.
-Also, federal crimes often carry more severe penalties, including mandatory minimums, than offenses in state court, and often carry more significant penalties based on an individual’s prior history, including Career Offender designations or enhancements under the Armed Career Criminal Act (ACCA).
+Federal courts have very different rules and procedures from state courts.
+Also, federal crimes often carry more severe penalties, including mandatory minimums, than state court offenses.
+They may be subject to greater penalties based on an individual’s prior history, including Career Offender designations or enhancements under the Armed Career Criminal Act (ACCA).
 The federal system also uses sentencing guidelines, and although the State of South Carolina has sentencing guidelines, they are rarely used.
 Also, the federal system has federal prosecutors (Assistant U.S. Attorneys), federal judges, and federal investigators, such as the FBI, DEA, ATF, and IRS.
 The federal system also tends to target cases for prosecution, attempting to preserve federal resources for the most serious cases.
-As a result, federal cases are often seen as better investigated, prosecuted, and have more resources dedicated to them than state cases.
+As a result, federal cases are often seen as better investigated and prosecuted, with more resources dedicated to them than state cases.
 Additionally, defense counsel in federal cases tend to have greater experience, including experience in federal courts, which state court defense counsel often lack.

 Common federal crimes include: